geek-cookbook/geek-cookbook/manuscript/index.md

 I'm publishing the Geek Cookbook as a formal eBook (*PDF, mobi, epub*), on Leanpub (https://leanpub.com/geek-cookbook).
 Check it out!

+### Buy me a coffee ☕️

+A sponsorship is too much commitment, and a book is TL;DR?
+Hit me up with a [one-time caffine shot](https://www.buymeacoffee.com/funkypenguin)!

 ### Sponsored Projects

 I'm supported and motivated by [GitHub Sponsors](https://github.com/sponsors/funkypenguin), [Patreon patrons](https://www.patreon.com/funkypenguin) and [LeanPub readers](https://leanpub.com/geeks-cookbook) who have generously sponsored me.